elgw/deconwolf/USAGE.md

 work without tiling.
 If deconwolf crashes because it runs of out memory you can:

- 1. Use the *--inplace** flag (FFTs will be just slightly slower while memory will be reduced).
- 2. Use fewer threads, i.e. specify **--threads N**.
+ 1. Use fewer threads, i.e. specify **--threads N**.
- 3. Consider switching to a lower quality on the boundaries with **--bq 1**.
+ 2. Consider switching to a lower quality on the boundaries with **--bq 1**.
 The option **--bq 0** is not recommended for normal images (since it assumes that the image repeats itself around the edges which is bad particularly in the axial direction).

-Accordingly the lowest memory usage will be when you combine these things i.e. calling dw with **--inplace --threads 1 --bq 1**.
+Accordingly the lowest memory usage will be when you combine these things i.e. calling dw with **--threads 1 --bq 1**.
 If that still uses too much memory you have to tell dw to process the image in tiles with the **--tilesize N** option.

 The peak memory usage is written at the end of the log file.